solexious/LUMOS-Server/README.md

 # lumos
+## Install
+You will need a current version of nodejs and nodemon installed.

+Install dependencies using `npm install`

+## Run
+Recomended to run with `nodemon`

 ## Communication
-All urls accessed via port 3000

 ### Get node info
+#### HTTP
-To obtain a JSON file of all configured nodes, GET /nodes
+To obtain a JSON file of all configured nodes, GET /nodes on port 3000.

 Example:
 ```